 The new structure comprises a church in the basement that will house 700-800 people, a roof top garden, a new bell tower, a multi-purpose activity centre, an open foyer, a parking lot and a dormitory for priests.

 The expansion works started in February 2019.
-The upper part has been flat-topped in mid-September 2021.
-The infrastructure part is expected to be completed in the first quarter of 2023, and the interior decoration and environmental revitalization works will follow.
-The five new tower bells purchased from Italy have been cast and delivered to the new church in March 2022.
+The upper part had been flat-topped in mid-September 2021.
+The infrastructure part was completed in the first quarter of 2023, and the interior decoration and environmental revitalization works followed.
+The five new tower bells purchased from Italy were delivered to the new church in March 2022 and the new wing of the church was officially opened after being consecrated by Cardinal Stephen Chow on Jan 6, 2024.

 Renovation of the existing church buildings to commence